Connie Mack III: 1988 U.S. Senate election

 Incumbent Democratic U.S. Senator Lawton Chiles decided to retire.
 After three terms in the U.S. House, Mack decided to run for the U.S. Senate.
 He won the primary with 62% of the vote against Robert Merkle.
-In the general election, he defeated Democratic U.S. Congressman Buddy Mackay with just 50% of the vote.
+In the general election, he defeated Democratic U.S. Congressman Buddy MacKay with just 50% of the vote.

 1994 U.S. Senate election

-In the general election, Mack defeated Democratic attorney Hugh Rodham (brother of Hillary Rodham Clinton) 71% to 29%, winning every county in the state.
-He was the only Republican Senator in Florida history to get elected to more than one term until Marco Rubio did so in 2016.
+In the general election, Mack defeated Democratic attorney Hugh Rodham (brother of Hillary Clinton) 71% to 29%, winning every county in the state.
+He was the only Republican Senator in Florida history to be elected to more than one term until Marco Rubio did so in 2016.

 Tenure

 During his congressional career, Mack supported the passage of laws dealing with health care, fiscal policies, modification of the tax code, and public housing reform.
 A cancer survivor, Mack has also been a strong advocate for cancer research, early detection and treatment.
 Mack led a bipartisan congressional effort to double funding for biomedical research through the National Institutes of Health and worked to secure the necessary appropriations.
 He also secured Medicare coverage for clinical trials and was a leading Republican advocate of the Women's Health Initiative.
 He worked to strengthen and reform the U.S. Food and Drug Administration.

-Mack helped define the framework of legislation to allow the financial industry to respond appropriately to the increasing demands of an aggressive global marketplace.
-He has worked to reduce government debt.
-He co-authored and introduced into the House the landmark Gramm-Rudman-Hollings Balanced Budget Act.
-Mack was also instrumental in passage of the Everglades Restoration Act, which was signed into law on December 11, 2000.

-He decided to retire in 2000 rather than run for re-election to a third term.
+Mack retired in 2000.
 Democrat Bill Nelson, the Florida State Treasurer and a former U.S. Representative, won the open seat.
 Mack's son, U.S. Congressman Connie Mack IV, ran unsuccessfully against Nelson in 2012.